sashianl/sample_service/design/link_ws_data_to_sample_in_RE.md

    * Same questions as above re paging.
    * How does the metadata of parent nodes of the linked node in the sample affect the query?
      * Is metadata inherited?
 Should we duplicate parent metadata to children in the DB?
+   * Exclude all but the latest sample version?
+     * Not sure if this is possible in query or needs to be done in the server

 ### Other operations